aptos-labs/aptos-core/developer-docs-site/docs/guides/account-management/key-rotation.md

 ---
-title: "Key Rotation"
+title: "Rotating an authentication key"
 id: "key-rotation"
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Aptos Move accounts have authentication keys that are separate from their public address.
-This means you can rotate an account's private key to give control of it to another account without changing the initial account's public address.
+Aptos Move accounts have a public address, an authentication key, a public key, and a private key.
+The public address is permanent, always matching the account's initial authentication key.

-After rotating the key, the controlling account can sign transactions for the initial account.
+The Aptos account model facilitates the unique ability to rotate an account's private key.
+Since an account's address is the *initial* authentication key, the ability to sign for an account can be transferred to another private key without changing its public address.

 In this guide, we show examples for how to rotate an account's authentication key using a few of the various Aptos SDKs.